AmrMomtaz/Weather-Stations-Monitoring/README.md

 **Elasticsearch & Kibana** runs with SSL/TLS mode **disabled** and elasticsearch forms a single node cluster.

-The port and version of each service are described as following (all the ports are exposed with the same number):
+The port and version of each service are described as following:

 | **Service**       | **Port Number** | **Version** |
 |:------------------|:---------------:|:-----------:|